How to Use VLOOKUP with Multiple Criteria?

-Since no such month exists, let us check if the month in which the sales were maximum for East Zone is the month in which the sales were second highest for west zone.
-First, calculate the second largest sales for the west zone by using
+Since no such month exists, let us check if the month in which the sales were maximum for East Zone is the month in which the sales were second-highest for the west zone.
+First, calculate the second-largest sales for the west zone by using

 = LARGE(E3:E14, 2)